 This course is designed to assist students as they integrate D.N.P. course content and clinical practica into a final D.N.P. project proposal.
-Students are expected to work in concert with their assigned D.N.P. project adviser during the spring term of their second year on the development of their final proposal.
-Draft proposals are reviewed using the Guidelines for Developing and Implementing a D.N.P.
-Project, with the addition of rubrics for evaluation of the work.
-The student is expected to present the proposal for critique by peers, project adviser, and course instructor.
-Required of all D.N.P. students in the second year.
-Three hours per week.
-2 Course cr
+Students are expected to work in concert with their assigned D.N.P. project adviser during the spring term of their

-NURS 9980a and NURS 9981b, Leadership Immersion Practicum Ron Yolo The Leadership Immersion is a yearlong, mentored experience in which students apply relevant knowledge to an evidence-based experience culminating in a final D.N.P. project in NURS 9990/NURS 9991.
+NURS 9980a and NURS 9981b, Leadership Immersion Practicum Staff

+The Leadership Immersion is a yearlong, mentored experience in which students apply relevant knowledge to an evidence-based experience culminating in a final D.N.P. project in NURS 9990/NURS 9991.
 Students employ effective communication and collaboration skills to influence improved health care quality and safety and to negotiate successful changes in care delivery processes within and/or across health and health care systems and organizations.
 Students complete the immersion under guidance of the site mentor, who will be a member of the nursing faculty D.N.P. project adviser/committee under the leadership of the D.N.P. project chair and the D.N.P. director.
 Required of all D.N.P. students in the final year.
 225 practicum hours.
 Prerequisites: successful completion of all required theoretical and D.N.P. project courses as well as an approved D.N.P. project proposal.
 21⁄2 Course cr per term

 NURS 9990a and NURS 9991b, D.N.P.
-Project: Evidence-Based Practice Change Ron Yolo
+Project: Evidence-Based Practice Change Staff